Black students 'face more uni fraud claims'

 Of the 5,160 forms flagged between 2013 and 2017, 52% were from black students.

-Ucas said was unclear why this is the case and it would work with organisations representing ethnic minority groups to examine the issue.
+Ucas said it was unclear why this is the case and it would work with organisations representing ethnic minority groups to examine the issue.

 White students - 73% of all applicants - had 19% of flagged applications.